RajvirSingh1313/ReleaseBannerAction/README.md

 <h1>Customizations</h1>

 There are following things you can customize:
  - Themes, There are various themes you can choose.
+You can set the theme by adjusting the `banner-theme` property.
  - Custom Banner, you can create your own banner.
+You can set the custom banner by setting the value of `custom-banner` to relative path of the banner in the repository.
  - Primary Color & Secondary Color to support the custom banner or to enhance the theme.
 To set primary color and secondary color, set the `primaryColor` property to primary color of your like and same for the secondary color with the `secondaryColor` property.
  - Custom message, you can customize the message that is sent with the banner.
 To customize the message, set the `custom-message` value to the message you like.

 <h2>Themes</h2>

 There are total of 5 themes, That I have created.
 I will add more themes in future.
+You can set the theme of the banner by settings the `banner-theme` property.
+Default is `Dark`.

 <h3><b>Dark</b></h3>
 <img src="Resources/ThemeShowcaseBanners/DarkShowcase.png">